HaidyHossam/Voice-Cloning/README.md

 # Voice-Cloning
-Android application that allows users to clone voices given any sample voice and text using Tacotron2
+Android application that allows users to clone voices given any sample voice and text using Tacotron2.
 # Samples
-Open
+Open model/output.wav to view output sample.
 # Install Requirements

 **Python 3.6 or 3.7**